Rayc940/ece5160-fast-robot/lab7/lab.md

 }
 ```

-In each loop, the TOF reading was updated first, then the Kalman Filter prediction ran using the previous motor command.
-If a new TOF measurement was available, the correction step was applied.
-The estimated distance was then converted back to a positive value and used to calculate the PID error.
+In each loop, the TOF reading was updated first, then the Kalman Filter prediction ran using the previous pwm.
+The estimated distance was then used to calculate the PID error.

 ```cpp
 int raw_dist = last_dist_mm;